 The Council will continue to liaise with key stakeholders including service providers and private bodies and assist in securing community infrastructure at appropriate locations.
+The integration of Please read the important notice on page 1 in conjunction with this document which concerns lands at Crodaun and at Donaghcumper.

-The integration of social infrastructure with the development of the town is fundamental to the long-term resilience and sustainability of the community.
+social infrastructure with the development of the town is fundamental to the long-term resilience and sustainability of the community.